Florence Violet McKenzie: Women's technical education

 In the 1930s, McKenzie turned her attention increasingly to teaching other women about electricity and radio.
 She had observed the need over years of working in the field herself.
 In 1925, she told the Australian Woman's Mirror: "[T]here are such a lot of women experimenters [amongst my customers] that I would like to form a Women's Wireless Club."
 In 1931 she told a Sunday Sun reporter that she wanted to see a course of lectures on domestic radio and electricity established in girls' schools and technical colleges.
 The following year she took matters into her own hands, opening a Women's Radio College on Phillip Street in 1932.
 She persuaded employers to take on some of her trainees, as one of them later recalled:

-During the Depression I joined Mrs Mac's electrical school in Phillip Street.
-It was the first time girls were involved with electrical circuits, Morse and making radio sets.
-Later Mrs Mac decided it was time to use our skills in industry, so she persuaded Airzone Ltd to take one of us (me) on trial in their radio section.
-Soon the others followed from the school, and we started the component parts section, and we were absorbed into many other sections.

 McKenzie believed that electricity could save women from domestic drudgery, writing that...
 "To see every woman emancipated from the "heavy" work of the household by the aid of electricity is in itself a worthy object."
 To this end in 1934 she founded an educational initiative, the Electrical Association for Women (EAW) at 170 King Street in the centre of Sydney, later moving a few blocks away to 9 Clarence Street.

 Concerned with safety when using electrical appliances, and no doubt drawing on her own experience in receiving an accidental electric shock that knocked her out for an hour, McKenzie delivered at least one talk on resuscitation, advising that conventional resuscitation should proceed for up to three-quarters of an hour following electrocution.
 She knew of one case where recovery took 4 hours.

 By 1936, McKenzie had sold the Wireless Shop, and was busy at the Electrical Association for Women.
 She gave electric cooking demonstrations in the EAW kitchen, which was fitted out with show electrical appliances by the Sydney County Council.
 She compiled the EAW Cookery Book, Australia's first "all-electric" cookery book, which ran into seven editions and remained in print until 1954.
 She wrote an illustrated book for children about electrical safety called The Electric Imps in 1938.

 In July 1938, McKenzie was one of 80 women in attendance at the inaugural meeting of the Australian Women's Flying Corps (later known as the Australian Women's Flying Club) held at the Feminist Club of New South Wales at 77 King Street.
 She was appointed treasurer and instructor in Morse code to the organisation.